CrossRef/event-data-user-guide/event-data-manual.md

  - Journal
  - Section

-Some Items are considered to be part of other Items, for example an article may contain a figures, and each figure might be registered as a separate Item.
+Some Items are considered to be part of other Items, for example an article may contain figures, and each figure might be registered as a separate Item.
 In this case there would be one Item of type 'journal article' and several item of type 'component'.
 Each Item has a DOI.
 Because Publishers are free to decide how to structure their websites, the Landing Page for each Figure may or may not be the same as the Landing Page for the article.

 Sometimes the Landing Page for a Book Chapter can be the same as the Landing Page for the whole book.
 And sometimes they are separate.